 These puppets captured the soul of what we are about – looking to the past for inspiration for the future.
 And having some fun doing it.

 Our 3rd generation also marks the renaissance of the Blasted Church brand with its focus on high-quality, expressive wines.
-This change is helmed by Evan Saunders, winemaker, and John Bayley, viticulturist and our new labels symbolise this renewal and remaking.
+This change to our new labels symbolizes this renewal and remaking.
 This renaissance is realised in the remarkable fruit we grow – from the Skaha Bench to Osoyoos – and how we farm them with intention, craft wines that reflect their terroir and have a damn good time doing it.

 These are classical wines for a modern world.